hascienceworld/nnlesson/README.md

 Code in this repository is all adapted from Make Your Own Neural Network (2016) by Tariq Rashid (https://github.com/makeyourownneuralnetwork/makeyourownneuralnetwork) for the purpose of free secondary lessons through Science World BC.

-On kaggle.com, training and testing .csv files are saved in datasets "SW MNIST Small" and "SW MNIST Large".
+To use, go to kaggle.com and make a new notebook.
+Import the code for part 1 directly from github (search for hascienceworld).
+Training and testing .csv files are saved in datasets "SW MNIST Small" and "SW MNIST Large".
 Use whichever files are preferable and optimal for desired network size and training time.
 Add these to your project from the "Add Input" button on the sidebar.

 Two sample images (one clean, one noisy) are in the kaggle dataset "SW sample images".